uber-go/fx/modules/rpc/thriftrw-plugin-thriftsync/README.md

+# thriftsync

 ## Overview

 [thriftsync] is a thriftrw plugin to identify and generate handlers for the given input *.thrift file.
 With the use of the thriftsync plugin, a user building a service should be able to autogenerate the code and write service-specific logic without worrying about the underlying platform.

 ## Usage

 Run `thriftsync` to sync your handler code with the methods in the Thrift file.

-1. Install thriftsync from vendor
+* Install thriftsync from vendor

 `go install ./vendor/go.uber.org/fx/modules/rpc/thriftrw-plugin-thriftsync`

-2. Run thriftrw code genration with thriftsync `thriftrw --plugin="thriftsync" <thrift filepath>`
+* Run thriftrw code genration with thriftsync

+`thriftrw --plugin="thriftsync" <thrift filepath>`

 Update your makefile with the following lines, and run `make thriftsync`

-3. Update makefile
+* Update makefile

 ```
 deps:
   @echo "Installing thriftrw..."